chriskirknielsen/2020/src/en/posts/breakout-container.md

 }
 ```

-You can break out of this container by making it take up the whole screen's width (`100wv`), then move it left by `50%` of the container minus half the screen's width (`50vw`).
+You can break an element out of this container by making it take up the whole screen's width (`100wv`), then move it left by `50%` of the container )which is the middle of the screen), minus half the screen's width (`50vw`), effectively placing it on the very first horizontal pixel of the viewport.

 ```css
 .breakout {